KZKS01/Selenium/README.md

 # Selenium New Project Guide

 ## Background:
-When I first started learning Selenium, I faced similar challenges.
-Existing beginner guides often left gaps in their explanations, assuming prior knowledge or skipping steps.
-This motivated me to create a guide that fills those gaps and provides a comprehensive learning guide.
+ with the installation and setup process.
+Existing beginner guides often assumed prior knowledge or skipped over essential steps.
+This inspired me to create a comprehensive learning guide that focuses on installing the prerequisites for Selenium.
+My aim is to provide step-by-step instructions and clear explanations, ensuring that beginners can easily set up their environment and get started with Selenium without any hurdles.

 ## Operating System: macOS
 ## Web Browser: Google Chrome